Inderjit-blaggan/Notes/Beginner-guide/computer_Science_roadmap.md

 ---

+### 🗄️ 9.
+Database Engineer

+* **What They Do:** Design, optimize, and manage data storage systems
+* **Tech Stack:** MySQL, PostgreSQL, MongoDB, Redis, SQL, Performance Tuning tools
+* **AI Impact:** AI may assist with query optimization, but DB design and security need human expertise
+* **Mini Project:** Build a normalized database schema for a library management system and write APIs to interact with it

 ## 🧠 Engineering Mindset: What & Why

 > "Engineering isn't just coding.
 It's structured thinking to solve real problems."